cruso003/conduit/README.md

 ---

-## 🚀 What is TurboX?
+## 🚀 What is Conduit?

-TurboX is a high-performance web framework built on the [Codon compiler](https://github.com/exaloop/codon).
+Conduit is a high-performance web framework built on the [Codon compiler](https://github.com/exaloop/codon).
 It compiles Python-like code to native machine code, delivering performance comparable to Go and Rust while maintaining Python's simplicity.

+**Perfect for building MCP servers and AI agent tooling.**

 **Key Features:**